 Administers or orders diagnostic tests, such as x-ray, electrocardiogram, ultrasounds, and laboratory tests.

-Interprets diagnostic test results for deviations from normal.
+Interprets diagnostic test results for deviations.

 Diagnoses and makes decisions about the management and treatment of patients.